 non-smoking rooms for you at the hotels, but in some areas and

-with some hotels, these choices are not offered.
-In much of the
+with most hotels, these choices are not offered - either all

 If we're in a restaurant,